jessicadpo/LiteReview/README.md

 15. Ping the Discord server to ask someone to review your code.

 # PEER-REVIEW CODE
+1. Retrieve branch from GitHub:
-1. `git fetch origin branch-to-review`
+   1. If this is the first time reviewing this branch: `git fetch origin branch-to-review`
+   2. If you have already fetched this branch before: `git pull origin task-branch-name`
 2. `git checkout branch-to-review`
 3. To run the server/website:
    1. Windows: `python manage.py runserver`
    2. macOS: `python3 manage.py runserver`
 4. Access application at http://127.0.0.1:8000
 5. Test that all buttons, links, and form inputs work correctly (pretend you're a user)
-6. If FAIL: Reject pull request & let the code author know which tests didn't pass on Discord.
+6. **If FAIL:**
+   1. On GitHub: Describe the issues found & (if you know what went wrong) propose solutions.
+   2. Select "Request changes" before submitting you review
+   3. Ping the code author on Discord & let them know to check your review
-7. If PASS: Accept pull request & let the code author know that they can merge the branch.
+7. **If PASS:** Accept pull request & let the code author know that they can merge the branch.